Swetnam the Woman-Hater: Synopsis

 But that he's of the Turk's opinion: they have none.

 In the main plot, Lorenzo and Iago stage a pretended execution of Leonida.
 When Lisandro sees a mock-up of her supposedly severed head, he stabs himself in a suicide attempt; his guards, fearing punishment, flee, and Lorenzo and Iago secure his wounded body and nurse him back to health.
 In the play's final scene, the disaffected court party, including Lorenzo, Iago, Leonida and Lisandro, and Queen Aurelia, stage a masque on the theme of repentance; Atticus is affected, emotionally and psychologically, by the masque, and expresses his own repentance over his course of action.
 Once that change of heart has been achieved, Lorenzo, Leonida, and Lisandro can reveal themselves.
 Nicanor's villainy is exposed, and he too repents; in the spirit of the moment, the king forgives him, and urges him to "live honestly."
 Leonida and Lisandro can now engage to marry, and Lorenzo is the new crown prince.

 [The play text presents interesting questions as to its original staging, like the mock severed head of Leonida.
 How was Lorenzo costumed as an "Amazon," and how did the audience interpret and understand his disguise?]

 Modern responses

 The play's status as a pro-feminist, proto-feminist, or quasi-feminist text has earned it an ever-growing body of commentary, analysis, and criticism from modern scholars.
 Some attention has focused on the degree to which the play is or isn't a feminist work; critics have noted that Swetnam subordinates its polemical concerns to its subplot, while the main plot deals with high-flown romantic love.

-The play was produced in 2004, in what is believed to be its US premiere, by the Airmid Theatre Company (www.airmidtheatre.org) as part of the Play Outside festival in New York City.
+The play was produced in 2004, in what is believed to be its US premiere, by the Airmid Theatre Company as part of the Play Outside festival in New York City.